Special event guidance notes

 Display of advertising

-If you plan to put up posters or banners on the public highway please read the information from our planning department.
+If you plan to put up posters or banners on the public highway please read the information from our planning department about consent for displaying advertisements.

 Release of sky lanterns and balloons

 We have a duty of care to ensure the safety of visitors and the local community.
-In the interest of safety and protecting the surrounding environment, the launching of ‘Sky Lanterns’, or items of a similar nature, from council owned land and premises is not permitted.
+In the interest of safety and protecting the surrounding environment we do not permit the launching of balloons, ‘sky lanterns’, or items of a similar nature, from council owned land and premises.

 As soon as we are able we will confirm the approval of your event and ask you to sign a formal land use agreement.
 Please ensure that you read this document and agree to the terms and conditions specified before returning it to us.